Positive parenting can be a transformative approach for parents feeling tired and helpless. Positive Parenting is like learning a new sport.

 Positive Parenting is all around you.
 As you begin practicing positive parenting, you might realize that this is for everyone at every stage of life.
 While you are using strategies and methods with your kids, you might find that they also work with you just as well, your partner, close relatives, teachers, doctors,

 Positive Parenting is simply using the knowledge and science that humans have obtained over the centuries of how our brains work.
-It is the creation or destruction of relationships.
-It is about building your skills and helping others with their skills.
+This parenting method is about building your skills and helping others with their skills.

 It emphasizes fostering a nurturing and supportive environment where children feel loved, understood, and respected regardless of their developmental stage.
 For younger children, positive parenting focuses on gentle guidance, setting clear boundaries, and using positive reinforcement to encourage desirable behaviors.